leila4793/ImageProcessing/README.md

 - For a more in-depth understanding, refer to the book **Mastering OpenCV with Python**.

 Happy coding and enjoy exploring the world of computer vision!

----

-Feel free to add or adjust sections if needed!